 - 8 shallots (quartered — or 1 large onion cut into wedges)

 - 1 cup low-sodium chicken stock

-- 6 cups peeled and cubed butternut squash about 2 lbs cut into 1-inch pieces
+- 6 cups peeled and cubed butternut squash (cut into 1-inch pieces)

-In a large pot, heat oil over medium-high heat.
-Add beef, shallots/onions and garlic and cook until beef is browned all over, stirring occasionally.
+- In a large pot, heat the oil over medium-high heat.
+Once hot, add the beef, shallots, and garlic.
+Cook, stirring occasionally, until the beef is browned on all sides.